Pre-training General Trajectory Embeddings with Maximum Multi-view Entropy Coding: Related Work

-Embedding learning is a fundamental research topic in neural network data mining, for most neural network models are feature-based, and require the input targets to be represented by latent embedding tensors.
-In spatial-temporal data mining, embedding learning is also a crucial question.
-Spatial-temporal objects, like locations, road networks and trajectories, often contain complex spatial-temporal information, while geographically and dynamically correlated with other objects.
-How to capture and fuse the above-mentioned spatial-temporal information into embedding learning methods is challenging.
+Embedding learning is an inherent aspect of neural network data mining, as most neural network models are feature-based and require the input targets to be represented by latent embedding tensors.
+In spatio-temporal data mining, embedding learning is also crucial.
+Spatio-temporal objects, such as locations, road networks, and trajectories, often contain complex spatio-temporal information while being geographically and dynamically correlated with other objects.
+Capturing and fusing such information into embeddings is challenging.

-Locations are fundamental units in spatial-temporal datasets, and location embedding techniques are widely used in spatial-temporal data mining models.
-A straightforward idea is to use an index-fetching embedding layer \cite{kong2018hst,zhao2019go} since locations are often presented by discrete indices such as POIs and road segment IDs.
-Yet, this kind of embedding is trained through task-specific supervision, cannot properly capture the comprehensive spatial-temporal correlations between locations, and often require a large-scale labeled dataset for optimum performance.
-To tackle the above problems, DeepMove \cite{zhou2018deepmove} implements word2vec \cite{Mikolov2013Efficient} on unlabeled movement datasets to pre-train a set of embedding vectors for POIs.
-POI2Vec \cite{feng2017poi2vec} and TALE \cite{wan2021pre} further incorporates spatial and temporal correlations between locations into the embedding vectors and gain better results.
-CTLE \cite{lin2021pre} migrates the idea of contextual embedding in language models into location embedding.
-The above pre-training methods can utilize large-scale unlabeled spatial-temporal datasets to obtain general location embedding vectors, and apply them to a wide variety of tasks, including location recommendation \cite{feng2015personalized,zhou2018atrank} and location classification \cite{yao2018representing,shimizu2020learning}.
+Locations are fundamental units in spatio-temporal datasets, and location embedding techniques are used widely in spatio-temporal data mining models.
+A straightforward idea is to use an index-fetching embedding layer~\cite{kong2018hst,zhao2019go}, as locations such as POIs and road segments are often represented by discrete indices.
+However, this kind of embedding is trained through task-specific supervision, cannot properly capture spatio-temporal correlations between locations comprehensively, and often requires a large labeled dataset to work well.

+To tackle the above problems, several methods pre-train embeddings of POIs utilizing large, unlabeled datasets.
+For example, DeepMove~\cite{zhou2018deepmove} proposes word2vec~\cite{Mikolov2013Efficient} that works on unlabeled movement data, while POI2Vec~\cite{feng2017poi2vec} and TALE~\cite{wan2021pre} incorporate spatial and temporal correlations between locations into the embedding vectors.
+Next, CTLE~\cite{lin2021pre} applies the idea of contextual embedding from language models to location embedding.
+These pre-training methods support downstream tasks such as location recommendation~\cite{feng2015personalized,zhou2018atrank} and location classification~\cite{yao2018representing,shimizu2020learning}.